Long-Term Human Video Generation of Multiple Futures Using Poses: Introduction

+This paper proposes a novel method for video generation of multiple futures from a given input video.
+Since in many applications (e.g., autonomous agents, sports analysis) prediction of human behaviour is critical, we focus on prediction of human video.
+As many prior works \cite{villegas2017learning,walker2017pose,yan2017skeleton,cai2018deep} did, we generate future human videos based on human pose sequences.
+First, we estimate the human motion in the input human video.
+Then, we predict the multiple futures of their movement.
+Here, the predicted future is long-term (about two to four times longer than short-term future prediction \cite{walker2017pose,mathieu2015deep}).
+Finally, after predicting the human behavior, we generate the video representing the predicted future.
+The overall pipeline is in Figure. \ref{fig:pipeline}.

-Many existing works tackle the task of predicting future human pose from an input human pose by using Recurrent Neural Networks (RNNs) \cite{fragkiadaki2015recurrent, gui2018adversarial, villegas2017learning, walker2017pose}.
-However, when predicting long-term poses, training an RNN takes a considerably long time because RNNs training cannot be parallelized.
-RNNs also suffer from the problem of vanishing gradients, which hampers learning of long data sequences.
-So, for long-term pose generation, we use unidimensional convolutional neural networks (1D CNN) instead of RNNs.
-We generate predictions of plausible future poses via generative adversarial learning \cite{goodfellow2014generative}.
+In order to predict future human motion, many methods model pose sequences by using Recurrent Neural Networks (RNNs) \cite{fragkiadaki2015recurrent,martinez2017human,gui2018adversarial,villegas2017learning,walker2017pose}.
+However, RNNs suffer from the problem of vanishing gradients and error accumulations, which hamper the learning of long data sequences.
+So, for long-term pose generation, we use unidimensional convolutional neural networks (1D CNNs) instead of RNNs.
+We generate predictions of plausible future poses via generative adversarial learning.
 However, adversarial learning suffers from mode collapse, in which only a few or a single data are generated.
-We introduce a latent code \cite{chen2016infogan} representing different behaviors to be able to generate multiple poses.
+We introduce a latent code \cite{chen2016infogan} representing different actions to be able to generate multiple poses.
 Also, we include a location condition on the generated poses, so human motion is attracted towards different points of the image.

 Our contributions are as follows. \begin{itemize} \item We propose a novel method for future human video prediction.
 We predict multiple futures by (1) imposing a condition to generate various types of motions, and (2) imposing a condition to generate motions towards various locations in the image. \item In order to handle long-term future prediction of human behavior, we propose a novel approach for generating human pose sequences using unidimensional convolutional networks. \item We provide extensive evaluation of the proposed method to validate our results, and a comparison with state-of-the-art works. \end{itemize}